-64. Plaintiff respectfully incorporates by reference the allegations of the preceding paragraphs.

-65. Plaintiff resided at Camp Lejeune, North Carolina for not less than thirty (30) days between August 1, 1953 and December 31, 1987.

-66. During Mr. Malafronte's period of residence at Camp Lejeune, he was exposed to water that was supplied by, or on behalf of, the United States.

-67. Ms. Malafronte suffers from debilitating headaches and has been diagnosed with stage 4 chronic kidney disease, and severe chronic interstitial nephritis.

-68. A causal relationship exists between Mr. Malafronte's exposure to the water at Camp Lejeune and his diagnoses.
-The existence of the causal relationship is at least as likely as not.

-69. Mr. Malafronte presented a claim to the United States Navy for money damages arising from his exposure to the water at Camp Lejeune, which claim was subsequently denied by the United States Navy.
+- 64. Plaintiff respectfully incorporates by reference the allegations of the preceding paragraphs. - 65.
+Plaintiff James Merritt was present at Camp Lejeune, North Carolina for not less than thirty (30) days between August 1, 1953 and December 31, 1987. - 66.
+While at Camp Lejeune, he was exposed to water that was supplied by, or on behalf of, the United States. - 67.
+Plaintiff has since suffered from hepatic steatosis (fatty liver disease). - 68.
+A causal relationship exists between Plaintiff's exposure to the water at Camp Lejeune and his injuries. - 69.
+On September 30, 2022, Plaintiff presented an administrative claim for compensation to the United States Navy pursuant to 28 U.S.C. § 2675.
+The claim was constructively denied under 28 U.S.C. § 2675(a) because the Navy failed to dispose of the claim within six months of the date of filing.

-70. As a consequence of his chronic headaches and kidney disease, Mr. Malafronte has suffered significant harm, including (but not limited to) medical costs, pain and suffering, and a reduced life expectancy.
+70. As a consequence of his hepatic steatosis (fatty liver disease), Plaintiff has suffered and will continue to suffer significant harm, including (but not limited to) medical costs, lost income, pain and suffering, and a reduced life expectancy.